‘A Wholesale

 deep Indian tradition.
 Mahatma Gandhi is the modern exponent of that.

-India, so that is a risk.
 The other big risk is different conceptions,

 different religions, different languages.
 Allowing these different traditions